Geordanny1/personal-blog/_posts/2025-12-28-Eloquent-Javascript.md

 As my first goal on this blog, I will start by explaining everything from the book Eloquent JavaScript.
 This book can be read for free [here](https://eloquentjavascript.net/).

-I’ve already read a large portion of the book, but I think it would be useful to document everything it covers and share iton the internet.
+I’ve already read a large portion of the book, but I think it would be useful to document everything it covers and share it on the internet.